Academany/fabzero/program/basic/git.md

 ### What's a branch and why would I want one

 One day, you will have (let's say) a piece of code that is working.
 People can download it and everybody is happy.
 If you want to add new features and you start messing the code, it is likely that you will break the functionality.
 That is a bad practice, because until you fix all the problems, people will download something that does not work anymore.
 What `git` allows you is to create a **branch**, which is a separate copy of your repository.
-In there you can test new features while maintaining the **master** branch (the original one).
+In there you can test new features while maintaining the **main** branch (the original one).

 ### Creating and navigating through branches